In a changing world, cultural norms evolve, shaping society and individual interactions.

 With the rise of globalization, cultural boundaries have become increasingly porous, leading to the spread of Western values and consumer culture worldwide.

-This phenomenon has led to diluting traditional cultural practices and adopting a more uniform set of values.
+This phenomenon has led to the dilution of traditional cultural practices and the adoption of a more uniform set of values.

 Technological Advancements and Social Media